 Day 2: Aguas Calientes – Machu Picchu – Cusco

 On this exciting and early day, we will take the 5:30 am shuttle bus to Machu Picchu, arriving in time for the sunrise.
+This is a magical experience that you won’t want to miss!
 Our guide will give you a 2.5-hour private tour, teaching about the history and secrets hidden away by the Incas, who once resided there.
-Then, you have plenty of time to explore on your own until noon.
+Then, you have plenty of time to take pictures on your own.

 Here are some other activities you can do on your own: